TheMoonDevs/Intern-React-Native-Assessment/README.md

 **Completion Time:** 4 Hrs

-Create a seperate public repo in your personal account and share the link
+Please create a seperate public repo in your personal account and share the link

 - `Before`: Has existing code.
 - `After`: Should have your work/code.